Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 4. Testing a Breadth of Styles

 \subsubsection{Failure mode.
 Style incongruency, often in the form of emerging photos or text}

 Sometimes elements that interrupted the style would come through the generation.
 These elements could be bucketed into two cases: photorealistic elements or text elements.

-For example, in Figure 5 we can see a cat done in the style of Cubism.
+For example, in \autoref{fig:bad} we can see a cat done in the style of Cubism.
 The cat's fur is entirely photorealistic, which is out of place in an otherwise abstract image.
 Likewise, in images of river, a photorealistic texture of a river surface would often surface even if the style was intended to be a sketch.
 This phenomena tended to occur for concrete subjects such as dogs, cats, rivers, and oceans.

 The second case was when text began to emerge within images across iterations.
-For example in the generation "happiness in the Dadaism style" , we see DADA explicitly written out across the generation, potentially as a compensatory technique on the model's part.
+For example in the generation "happiness in the Dadaism style", we see "DADA" explicitly written out across the generation, potentially as a compensatory technique on the model's part to optimize towards the prompt.
 Curiously, for ASCII art, text never manifested, and each generation was composed of similarly sized blurs of alphanumerical literals.